Queuni/Defense-Grid/README.md

 - Refactor the main entry point to make it easier to test

 - Handle edge case when the response body is empty but status is 200

+- Improve performance by caching the result of the expensive lookup